poliquinp/custom-facebook-feed/README.txt

 * Tweak: Made some adjustments to the Facebook Access Token login process

 = 2.7 =
 * New: Now easily get your own Facebook Access Token to avoid any Facebook connection issues.
-Simply click the blue Facebook "Log in and get my Access Token" button on the Custom Facebook Feed settings page and connect your Facebook account to get your token.
+Simply click the blue Facebook "Log in and get my Facebook Access Token" button on the Custom Facebook Feed settings page and connect your Facebook account to get your token.
 The Facebook Access Token will work to get Facebook posts from ANY Facebook page.
-Thanks to our friends at SlickRemix for powering our new login and getting the plugin back up and running again!
+Thanks to our friends at SlickRemix for powering our new login and getting the Custom Facebook Feed plugin back up and running again!
 * Tweak: Removed the minimum caching time if you're using your own Facebook Page Access Token

 = 2.6.4 =